aidgncom/test/implementation/README.md

 ### Applications Across Platforms

 BEAT can also be handled natively on AI Accelerators (xPU).
-As a Semantic Raw Format with an eight-state semantic layout, BEAT is inherently optimized for massive parallel handling and large-scale AI training.
+BEAT is the Semantic Raw Format (SRF) standard, and its 1-byte scan performance makes it inherently optimized for massive parallel handling and large-scale AI training.
 Below is an example Triton kernel that encodes BEAT tokens directly in xPU memory.

 **xPU platform example** `1-byte scan`
 ```python